 TL;DR: Gender stereotypes are bad for everyone.
 There is no right way to ‘perform’ gender, and for us to demand that there is won’t get us anywhere.

 “’Wag kang uminom nang marami.”
 (Don’t drink too much.)

 We seem to equate “education” as flat-out absence of discourse (see #2).
 Instead of teaching people how to drink responsibly (in a formal setting, i.e. school), we just tell them to not drink too much.
-And this is fine and dandy, but this also paves the way for us to pin everything—from getting raped to, I don’t know, the end of the world—on people who do drink too much.
-Because, yes, there will always be the kid who drank too much and can’t walk straight, but that shouldn’t be an invitation for harm, or worse, an invitation to become a “moral lesson.”
+This is fine and dandy, but this also paves the way for us to pin everything—from getting raped to, I don’t know, the end of the world—on people who do drink too much.
+Because, yes, there will always be the kid who drank too much and can’t walk straight, but that shouldn’t be an invitation for harm or, worse, an invitation to become a “moral lesson.”

 “Ang OA-OA mo naman.”
 (You’re overreacting.)

 Here’s why invalidating the feelings of other people is not a particularly good thing to do: There’s nothing to gain from calling someone else overly sensitive.
 Nothing.
 No discussion between two adults.
 Zip.
 Zero.
 Zilch.
 Instead, you’ll help cultivate an environment where people think it’s okay to do things without your permission.

 Many think pieces hate on millennials for advocating political correctness, but beyond “political correctness,” what most of us are campaigning for is empathy.
 If people feel uncomfortable, it’s not your position to doubt them.
 Instead, ask why.
 Talk to them.
 Listen to them.
 Don’t call them a killjoy for rejecting your hug.
 Or worse, don’t force them to hug you back.
 Shake their hand or give them a high five.